 - Where will it be installed?
 Start by visiting the ENERGY STAR Home Upgrade to find out if a super-efficient heat pump water heater is right for your home.
 HPWHs should be installed in interior spaces that remain between 40° to 90° F year-round, and provide 1,000 cubic feet of air space around the water heater.
 They generally don't operate as efficiently in colder spaces, and can cool the spaces they are in.
 If possible, consider installing in a space with excess heat, such as a furnace room.
 In colder environments with lower incoming water temperature HPWHs may need to go temporarily into a back-up standard electric water heating mode to meet household hot water use in colder months.
 This will increase energy use during these months.
-Please see the Considerations section for more details on issues to consider when installing a heat pump water heater.

 - Plan ahead if you can.
 To make your life easier, plan ahead for your next water heater replacement and you will have time to research and select the best technology for your situation before it's an emergency.
 Your installer may need time to order the proper model, and it may take longer to install than a standard water heater.

 - Check product availability.
 Find out what certified models are available on the market by viewing the ENERGY STAR Product List.
 You will then need to visit manufacturer Web sites, call local installers, or visit your local retailer to determine who carries these units in your area, or call your plumber or contractor to see what products are available.